Strathcona County conducts traffic counts to help us make traffic management decisions that keep our road network moving

 A report detailing trip generation factors and vehicle classifications reflective of weekday and weekend traffic characteristics of various business/commercial sites along the Baseline Road corridor in Sherwood Park.

 Traffic noise is unwanted sound that comes from vehicles operating on our roadways.
 A consistent framework is necessary for the assessment and, as necessary, the attenuation of forecasted or actual traffic noise in residential neighbourhoods.
 Please review the policy below for additional information.

-To request a traffic noise study, please contact Transportation and Agriculture Services.
+To request a traffic noise study, please contact Transportation Planning and Engineering.